Irrationality of degenerations of Fano varieties: Introduction

-\mni {\textbf{\sffamily{Acknowledgements.}}} We thank professor Dan Abramovich for answering our numerous questions about the results in \cite{ATW20}.
+\mni {\textbf{\sffamily{Acknowledgements.}}} We thank Professor Dan Abramovich for answering our numerous questions about the results in \cite{ATW20}.
 We would like to thank Dingxin Zhang and Heer Zhao for very helpful discussions about logarithmic geometry.
 We would also like to thank Mao Sheng for his helpful comments.
+We thank Hexu Liu for reading carefully a draft version of this paper, and for his many suggestions to improve the paper.
+We thank the anonymous referees for many helpful comments to improve this paper.
 The first author was supported by a grant from Tsinghua University and a grant of the National Program of Overseas High Level Talent.
 The results and proofs of this paper were presented by the second author in a talk at the online Tsinghua Algebraic Geometry Seminar in October 2022.